-When are the Quincy and Emilson YMCA branches opening?
+When did the Quincy and Emilson YMCA branches reopen?

-On Monday, July 6, when Phase 3 of Governor Baker’s Reopening Massachusetts Plan begins.
+On Monday, July 6, when Phase 3 of Governor Baker’s Reopening Massachusetts Plan began.

 Is ZoneWellness opening at the same time?

 ZoneWellness in Norwell will not be reopening.
 Zone members are welcome to use Emilson or Quincy YMCA branches through the end of 2020 at their current ZoneWellness rate.

 Yes, but only slightly.
 To allow time for proper deep cleaning and nightly sanitization of our facilities, we will be open under a slightly reduced schedule.
 See our location pages at ssymca.org/Emilson or ssymca.org/quincy for hours of operation.

 Will I have to reserve/schedule a time to visit the Y?

 Yes, for Pools and Playrooms.
 Per state guidelines, online reservations are required for Lap Swimming and Playroom.

 Will I have to wear a mask?

 Yes, members will be required to wear a mask when you enter the building.
 Some exceptions apply, such as swimming, children under 2 years old and certain medical conditions.